schlomo/static-website-with-magic-link-auth/README.md

    NODE_ENV_FILE=production.env node server.js
    ```

-4. Create an `allowed_emails.txt` file with test email addresses
+4. Create an `allowed_emails.txt` file with test email addresses (make sure to use the same file as defined in your configuration)
-5. Start the server:
+5. Start the server in dev mode with `allowed_emails_dev.txt`:
    ```bash
    npm run dev
    ```